DigixGlobal/doxity/README.md

 ## Features

 * Automatically document contracts and methods from your code
-* Go Generate static HTMl documentation websites that can be served from github pages
+* Generate static HTML documentation websites that can be served directly from github
 * Fully customizable output using React
 * Minimalist UX from [semantic-ui](https://github.com/Semantic-Org/Semantic-UI-React)
 * Solidity Syntax highlighting